terra-campaigns/arrival/locations/encounters/list_linhe.md

 - frightened of something nearby
 - drunken on intoxicated in some way
 - tired
+- wounded from a recent hunt
+- magically warped somehow
+- being chased by something bigger
+- remnants of its last prey are obvious nearby
+- attacking someone right now
+- well-fed and disinclined to hunt
+- looking deceptively harmless or weak
+- something's pet or hunting beast
+- fighting over a mate
+- using bait to lure in humans
+- currently eating its last unfortunate prey
+- old or crippled and acting unpredictably

 sapients_activities:
 - hunting or gathering foodstuffs